PumpMagic/twitchplayspapermario/README.md

 TPPM's Twitch interface is composed of
 * An IRC listener bot (libirc)
 * A text-based controller command parser (currently sitting in main, lol)

+## License
+TPPM is copyright 2015-2016 Ryan Conway.
+Code released under the MIT license.
+See License.txt in this repository's root directory.

 ## Disclaimer
 I wrote TPPM in my spare time to learn Rust.